 At Monkshouse, early English in EYFS and KS1 is learnt through developing work on spoken language, role play, early reading, daily guided reading, home reading books linked to the phonics phase and phonics teaching.

-We use systematic and high quality phonics learning that takes place daily at Foundation Stage & KS1 via the Letters and Sounds programme.
+We use systematic and high quality phonics learning that takes place daily at Foundation Stage & KS1 currently via the Letters and Sounds programme.
+This will be changing to Supersonic Phonic Friends for the academic year 2022-23.
 We believe that this programme of learning will equip our children with a range of decoding skills by the time they leave KS1, in addition to giving them a good grounding in spelling.
 This is built upon with statutory spelling guidance from Appendix 1 of the National Curriculum 2014.
-All children are heard read regularly in Reception and KS1 and are placed on an appropriate book-banded reading level according to their reading fluency, decoding skills and comprehension.
+All children read regularly in Reception and KS1 and are placed on an appropriate book-banded reading level according to their reading fluency, decoding skills and comprehension.
 Individual reading to an adult also takes place at KS2 although this may be reduced as the child progresses.

 At Monkshouse, we use the Oxford Reading Tree scheme to provide the children with fully decodable books that are aimed at each child’s specific level.
 The children are assessed regularly to ensure that they are making progress.
 We value the involvement of parents in their children’s reading development.